 Note: One (H) course MUST be at the 100- or 200-level.
-HUM 200 is the prerequisite for all upper-level Humanities courses.
+HUM 200 is the prerequisite for all upper-level Humanities and for all upper-level PS, SOC, or SSCI courses, but not PSYC.

-- > Social or Behavioral Sciences: a minimum of nine credit hours of courses marked with an (S) in the bulletin; subjects include ANTH, ECON, PS, PSYC, and SOC. - At least two (S) courses on the 300-level or above for students matriculating Fall 2015 or later; one 300-level (S) course for students who started their degree before fall 2015. - Courses from at least two different fields. - At least six credits (two courses) in a single field.
+- Social or Behavioral Sciences: a minimum of nine credit hours of courses marked with an (S) in the bulletin; subjects include ANTH, ECON, PS, PSYC, and SOC. - At least two (S) courses on the 300-level or above for students matriculating Fall 2015 or later; one 300-level (S) course for students who started their degree before fall 2015. - Courses from at least two different fields.

-Note: There is no requirement that any of the (S) courses be at the 100- or 200-level but two courses MUST be from the same field.
+Note: There is no requirement that any of the (S) courses be at the 100- or 200-level.
 PSYC 301, Industrial Psychology, is strongly recommended for ITM undergraduates.
-HUM 200 is the prerequisite for all upper-level PS, SOC, or SSCI courses, but not PSYC.